Give your time, get so much more

 What makes or breaks a class reunion?
-The commitment and energy of our class volunteers.
-We need alumni to help spread the word about their class reunion, mobilize classmates, organize affinity groups and promote participation in class giving.
+The commitment and energy of the class volunteers.
+Class volunteers help spread the word about their reunion, mobilize classmates, organize affinity groups and promote participation in class giving.
 With your help, we'll be sure it's a reunion you and your friends will never forget.

 Get involved: Contact email@example.com